The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 The blue light of night counterintuitively makes Utena’s blue eyes look blue-green, the color of illusions imposed by trickery.
 Akio’s power of illusions operates more strongly in the dark: Illusions bring corruption, corruption brings illusions.

-Utena has decided for sex, but she has also pulled up the covers as if she were going to sleep.
+Utena has decided for sex, but at the same time she has pulled up the covers as if she were going to sleep.
 Her ambivalence is showing through.
 Even so, her eyes are open: She is facing the truth of her decision.

 Akio seems to go for another round of approach-withdrawal.
 He’s lying there too, beside her and a little separated, we’re seeing his point of view.
 For whatever reason, he says nothing and lies there, and we watch Utena left alone.
 Maybe he’s hoping she’ll make the first move, maybe he’s keeping her off-balance.
 I don’t know.
 It seems strange.